progit/progit/de/02-git-basics/01-chapter2.markdown

 If you want to get a copy of an existing Git repository — for example, a project you’d like to contribute to — the command you need is `git clone`.
 If you’re familiar with other VCS systems such as Subversion, you’ll notice that the command is `clone` and not `checkout`.
 This is an important distinction — Git receives a copy of nearly all data that the server has.
 Every version of every file for the history of the project is pulled down when you run `git clone`.
 In fact, if your server disk gets corrupted, you can use any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there — see *Chapter 4* for more details).

-Wenn du eine Kopie eines existierenden Git Repositories anlegen willst - z.B. um an einem existierenden Projekt mitzuarbeiten - dann kannst du dazu den Befehl `git clone` verwenden.
+Wenn du eine Kopie eines existierenden Git Repositorys anlegen willst - z.B. um an einem Projekt mitzuarbeiten - dann kannst du dazu den Befehl `git clone` verwenden.
 Wenn du schon mit anderen VCS Sytemen wie Subversion gearbeitet hast, wird dir auffallen, dass der Befehl `clone` heißt und nicht `checkout`.
 Dies ist ein wichtiger Unterschied, den du verstehen solltest.
 Git lädt eine Kopie fast aller Daten, die sich im existierenden Repository befinden, auf deinen Rechner.
-Mit `git clone` wird jede einzelne Version jeder einzelnen Datei in der Historie des Repositories heruntergeladen.
-Wenn ein Repository auf einem Server einmal beschädigt wird (z.B. weil die Festplatte beschädigt wird), kann man tatsächlich jeden beliebigen Klon des Repositories verwenden, um das Repository auf dem Server wieder in dem Zustand wieder herzustellen, in dem es sich befand, als es geklont wurde.
+Mit `git clone` wird jede einzelne Version jeder einzelnen Datei in der Historie des Repositorys heruntergeladen.
+Wenn ein Repository auf einem Server einmal beschädigt wird (z.B. weil die Festplatte beschädigt wird), kann man tatsächlich jeden beliebigen Klon des Repositorys verwenden, um das Repository auf dem Server wieder in dem Zustand wieder herzustellen, in dem es sich befand, als es geklont wurde.
 (Es kann passieren, dass man einige auf dem Server vorhandenen Hooks verliert, aber alle versionierten Daten bleiben erhalten.
 In Kapitel 4 gehen wir darauf noch einmal genauer ein.)

 You clone a repository with `git clone [url]`.
 For example, if you want to clone the Ruby Git library called Grit, you can do so like this: